TD22057/insteon-mqtt/docs/HA_Addon_Instructions.md

 ## First time installation

-This package assumes that you:
+These instructions assume that you:

-- Have a hass.io installation up and running with either SSH access or a network share.
+- Have a Home Assistant installation with Home Assistant Supervisor up and running.

 - Have a working MQTT broker up and running.
 If not, do that first ([Mosquitto](https://mosquitto.org/) is good choice, and has [an addon for